ChilliCream/graphql-platform/website/src/blog/2019-08-14-hot-chocolate-10.0.0/2019-08-14-hot-chocolate-10.0.0.md

 authorImageUrl: https://avatars1.githubusercontent.com/u/9714350?s=100&v=4
 ---

-Today we have released version 10 of _Hot Chocolate_.
+Today we have released version 10 of Hot Chocolate.
 We originally started building version 9.1 which grew bigger and at one point became version 10.
 We have focused a lot on our server implementation.
 But let me walk you through our latest release.

 ## Filters